 Our pediatric genetics clinic service provides inpatient care to complex and/or critically ill patients at Texas Children's Hospital and several other hospitals within the Texas Medical Center and outside (TCH West Campus and The Woodlands Texas Children's Hospital).
-The outpatient pediatric genetics clinics are among the largest genetics clinics in the country and see over 5000 patients annually.
-Specialty clinics within the Texas Children's Genetics
+The outpatient pediatric genetics clinics are among the largest genetics clinics in the country and see over 5,000 patients annually.

-Clinic include the metabolic clinic, neurofibromatosis clinic, skeletal dysplasia clinic, and the cancer genetics clinic.
+Specialty clinics within the Texas Children's Genetics Clinic include the metabolic clinic, neurofibromatosis clinic, skeletal dysplasia clinic and the cancer genetics clinic.
 We also have many multidisciplinary team clinics like the Angelman Syndrome Clinic, the Center for Genetic Disorders of Obesity, Mitochondrial Medicine Clinic, and the Gender Medicine Program.
-The Department of Molecular and Human Genetics clinical and genetic counseling faculty also staff joint clinics with other departments such as otolarynogology (otogenetics), and neurology (neurogenetics/tuberous sclerosis).
+The Department of Molecular and Human Genetics clinical and genetic counseling faculty also staff joint clinics with other departments such as otolarynogology (otogenetics) and neurology (neurogenetics/tuberous sclerosis).

-The Adult Genetics Clinic is also one of the largest genetics clinics in the country providing inpatient and outpatient care exclusively for adult patients in four different healthcare settings (Baylor Medicine, Harris Health, the Michael E. Debakey VA Medical Center and through our virtual Consultagene Clinic).
+The Adult Genetics Clinic is also one of the largest genetics clinics in the country, providing inpatient and outpatient care exclusively for adult patients in four different healthcare settings (Baylor Medicine, Harris Health, the Michael E. DeBakey VA Medical Center and through our virtual Consultagene Clinic).
 We see patients for a wide variety of indications including, but not limited to, intellectual disability, neurological conditions, cardiovascular conditions, connective tissue disorders, and for a personal or family history of cancer.
-In addition to our general genetics clinics, we also have a Metabolic and Genetic Disorders of the Bone Clinic, and a Cardiovascular Genetics clinic.
+In addition to our general genetics clinic, we have specialty clinics such as the Metabolic and Genetic Disorders of the Bone Clinic, Cancer Genetics Clinic, Neurogenetics Clinic, Cardiovascular Genetics Clinic, and Mitochondrial Medicine Clinic.